FAQ

 What's the typical saving?

-Across hundreds of projects, the typical pattern is a 40 to 70% reduction in energy consumption for the workload analysed, with proportional reductions in carbon and total cost of ownership.
+Across hundreds of projects, the typical pattern is a 55% average reduction in energy consumption for the workload analysed, with proportional reductions in carbon and total cost of ownership.
 The exact figure depends on the starting state of the estate.
-Estates already well-provisioned see smaller proportional gains; estates that have not been measured before tend to see the larger end of the range.
+Estates already well-provisioned see smaller proportional gains; estates that have not been measured before tend to see the largest reductions.

 02